procyclinsur/Cheetsheets/k8s-cheatsheet.md

 - Use liveness and readiness probes to prevent traffic from being directed to your application until it is ready ( preventing loss of data )
 - Define resource limits and requests for your pods/containers ( prevents resource hogging )
 - Operations best practice should be to run a `kubectl diff -f file.yaml` before deploying a manifest to ensure, the changes you made are what will happen on the cluster.
+- When troubleshooting containers on EKS if a pod is stuck in `Creating` state, then it may be due to an over allocation of IP'S for the node's CNI Plugin.

 ## Tools